 Easy

-Create bingo cards with descriptions in each square (e.g., 'Has traveled to 3+ countries', 'Speaks two languages')
+Create bingo cards with 25 squares, each containing a trait like 'Has traveled to 3+ countries' or 'Speaks two languages'

-Give each participant a bingo card and pen
+Give each participant a bingo card and a pen at the door

-Participants mingle and find people who match each description
+Participants walk around and find people who match each description

-When they find a match, that person signs the square
+When they find a match, that person signs the corresponding square

-First person to complete a row, column, or full card wins
+First person to complete a row, column, diagonal, or full card wins

-Themed Bingo: Focus on professional skills, hobbies, or company-specific facts
+Themed Bingo: Focus on professional skills, hobbies, or company-specific achievements

 A high-energy elimination tournament where losers become cheerleaders for winners.
 Two final teams face off with massive cheering crowds.
 Perfect for large groups.